 To remove a foreign object from your throat.

-Laryngoscopy is usually performed as an outpatient procedure, so you can leave the hospital on the same day.
+The stay period in South Korea for a Laryngoscopy can widely differ depending on personal situations.
+Usually, Laryngoscopy is an outpatient process, suggesting that patients often leave on the same day.
 Since the results will usually be available within a few days, it is advisable that you stay in South Korea for 3 to 7 days.
 Once the results are ready, you will have to visit your doctor to discuss the results.
+Considering potential follow-up visits that might need a more extended stay is also crucial.

 Your throat may be slightly swollen or feel sore for around 2 to 5 days.
 You may also notice that your voice sounds hoarse.
 This may resolve within 1 to 8 weeks.
 You may be asked to speak as little as possible for a week or two.
 Therefore, if your job requires using your voice, you should take 1 to 2 weeks off work.